 The workshop will be structured in terms of an Introduction and five main sections:

-A Career in Academe.
+Careers in Academe.
 The types of academic institutions and the types of academic jobs.
 The typical career path.
 Advantages and disadvantages of a faculty career.

 Crafting a Curriculum Vita.
 The structure of the CV, and the difference between the CV and the vita.
 Examples of effective CVs.
 How to write a statement of teaching and research philosophy.
 Creating a high-impact cover letter.

-Making Myself More Competitive.
+Preparing for Making Myself More Competitive.
 What a job candidate can do to increase his or her attractiveness in the academic job market.

 Getting Hired for an Academic Position.
 What academic recruiters are looking for, and how you can better position yourself for a faculty position.
 Finding an opening, the recruitment process, getting and accepting an offer.